-Speaking of health, if you are healthy don’t buy a guaranteed issue policy.
+Speaking of health, if you are healthy don’t buy a guaranteed issue policy—also referred to ask final expense life insurance, funeral insurance, burial insurance, or guaranteed whole life insurance.
 These policies require no medical exam, but have high premiums with a low death benefit payout.

 6) Choose Safe Hobbies

 Risky extracurriculars may affect your life insurance rate.
-Participating in “risky” activities, such as scuba-diving, is okay if it’s once every blue moon, but the insurance company may deem you “high risk” if you make a habit of it.
+Participating in risky activities, such as scuba-diving, is okay if it’s once every blue moon, but the insurance company may deem you high risk if you make a habit of it.